Ch3rry-Pi3-AI/LLMOps-Digital-Twin__AWS_Lambda__Bedrock/backend/README.md

 Defines all Python dependencies required for the backend, including:

 * FastAPI
 * Uvicorn
-* OpenAI SDK
-* boto3 (for optional S3 memory storage)
+* boto3 (for Bedrock + optional S3 memory storage)
-* dotenv
+* python-dotenv
 * mangum (for AWS Lambda support)

-Installing from this file ensures consistent backend behaviour across machines or environments.
+Installing from this file ensures consistent backend behaviour across all environments.

 ### **2. `.env`**

 Stores environment-specific configuration such as:

+* `DEFAULT_AWS_REGION`
-* `OPENAI_API_KEY`
+* `BEDROCK_MODEL_ID`
 * `CORS_ORIGINS`
 * `USE_S3=true/false`
 * `S3_BUCKET`
 * `MEMORY_DIR`

-This file should never be committed to Git.
-It is loaded automatically when the backend starts.
+This file should never be committed.
+It is automatically loaded when the backend starts.

-### **3. `server.py` (with memory + S3 support)**
+### **3. `server.py` (FastAPI + Bedrock + Memory Engine)**

 The main FastAPI application.

 It now supports:

+* Integration with **AWS Bedrock Runtime**
-* Full conversation memory
+* Full conversation memory (user + assistant messages)
-* Local filesystem or S3-based storage
+* Local filesystem or S3-based memory storage
+* Clean, policy-friendly CORS configuration
-* Request/response models
+* Strong request/response Pydantic models
+* Robust Bedrock error handling
-* Context injection via the new `context.py`
+* System-prompt injection via `context.py`
-* Session retrieval endpoint
+* Session retrieval endpoint for restoring prior conversations
-* Clean CORS configuration
-* Production-ready structure

-This file forms the core intelligence + memory engine of the Digital Twin.
+This file forms the **core intelligence, memory, and model-orchestration engine** of the Digital Twin.

 ### **4. `lambda_handler.py`**

-A lightweight adapter using **Mangum**, allowing the FastAPI app to run seamlessly inside:
+A lightweight adapter using **Mangum**, enabling the FastAPI backend to run seamlessly on:

 * AWS Lambda
 * API Gateway

-This enables fully serverless backend hosting.
+This provides a fully serverless deployment option for the Digital Twin.

 ### **5. `context.py`**

-Generates the full system prompt that informs how the Digital Twin behaves.
+Builds the full system prompt that governs how the Digital Twin behaves.

 It:

 * Loads data from `facts.json`, `summary.txt`, `style.txt`, and `linkedin.pdf`
-* Constructs a detailed, structured prompt
+* Constructs a structured and unified behavioural prompt
-* Defines behavioural rules, tone, and guardrails
+* Encodes tone, identity, guardrails, and conversational style
-* Represents your professional identity accurately
+* Ensures the Digital Twin reflects your professional identity accurately

-This ensures the AI behaves consistently and naturally as your Digital Twin.
+This is the backbone of the Digital Twin’s personality and consistency.

 ### **6. `resources.py`**

-Responsible for loading all personal data, including:
+Handles loading and preprocessing all personal data, including:

 * Extracted text from `LinkedIn.pdf`
-* Summary notes
+* Professional summaries
-* Communication style notes
+* Style and tone instructions
-* Structured facts from `facts.json`
+* Structured JSON-based facts

-It centralises all personal information the Digital Twin uses to represent you.
+It centralises all personal information used to generate the Digital Twin’s internal context.

 ### **7. `data/` Folder**

-Contains personal data used to construct your Digital Twin’s knowledge base.
+Contains the personal and contextual information used to construct your Digital Twin’s knowledge base.

 Included files:

-* `facts.json` → structured profile: name, roles, skills, education
+* `facts.json` → structured data: name, skills, education, roles
-* `summary.txt` → high-level professional summary
+* `summary.txt` → a professional overview
-* `style.txt` → communication-style instructions
+* `style.txt` → your communication style
-* `LinkedIn.pdf` → full CV-derived text used to enrich the model context
+* `LinkedIn.pdf` → CV-derived content used to refine the system prompt

-These files allow your Digital Twin to accurately reflect your background, skills, tone, and professional identity.
+These files collectively ensure the AI mirrors your background and communication style.

+### **8. `deploy.py` (Lambda Deployment Packager)**

+Automates building the **AWS Lambda deployment package** for the backend.

+It:

+* Cleans previous build artefacts (`lambda-package/`, `lambda-deployment.zip`)
+* Uses the **AWS Lambda Python 3.12 Docker image** to install dependencies into `lambda-package/`
+* Copies core backend files (`server.py`, `lambda_handler.py`, `context.py`, `resources.py`)
+* Includes the `data/` folder so the Digital Twin’s persona resources are available in Lambda
+* Creates a production-ready `lambda-deployment.zip` that can be:
+  * Uploaded directly to Lambda, or
+  * Used as the source for `aws lambda update-function-code`

+This script ensures your deployment artefact is binary-compatible with the Lambda runtime and keeps the packaging process repeatable and reliable.